 Assuming the power theory does provide some explanation for why the spousal privileges came into being, the theory only diminishes the argument for their continued existence.
-He argument for their continued existence is the formatting for the survival existence for their continued existence for their
+He but it should be noted that much of the research and discussion of the power theory was conducted in the late twentieth century.
+Views of marriage have since changed, and it is unclear whether the ideas behind the power theory continue to adequately explain the survival of the spousal privileges today.